manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 # sidebar:
 #   nav: "create"
 ---
+<a href = "#top"></a>
-First read the terms of service.
+**First read the terms of service.**

-By using the Booking system you confirm that you have read and understood Terms of service.
+By using the Booking system you confirm that you have read and understood the [Terms of service](_pages/terms/).

+**Under no circumstances are students allowed to enter the booking room without a member of the booking staff present.**

 ## Borrowing Equipment
-Browse this katalog to find the items that you want to borrow
+1. Browse this catalog to find the items that you want to borrow

-Note the category that the items are lsited in (SMILE, Lighting, All of MTC) and take the relevant restrictions into account (see below)
+2. Note the category that the items are lsited in (SMILE, Lighting, All of MTC) and take the relevant restrictions into account [(see terms of service)](_pages/terms#restriction)

 Locate the Equipment booking board in Manufakturet, making sure that staff are present to complete your booking before removing any tags from the board.